anaclaudialemos/anaclaudialemos/README.md

 **Solution:** Develop a prediction model for sales and a telegram bot that returns sales predictions given a store id number.

-**Conclusion:** The model developed predicts a gross income of US $285.71 MM in the next 6 weeks for the stores available, where the best and worst case scenarios results are US$ 286.42 MM and US$ 284.99 MM, respectively.
+**Conclusion:** The model developed predicts a gross income of $285.71MM in the next 6 weeks for the stores available, where the best and worst case scenarios results are $286.42MM and $284.99MM, respectively.

 **Repository:** [Sales Predictions for a Drugstore Chain](https://github.com/anaclaudialemos/drugstore_sales_prediction)